* Industrials gain as Sino-US trade talks progress

 * Campbell Soup’s margin warning hits food stocks

 * Alphabet drops, Google to feature on CBS “60 minutes”

 * Dow flat, S&P down 0.24 pct, Nasdaq drops 0.37 pct (Updates to open)

 May 18 (Reuters) - The benchmark S&P 500 index fell on Friday, weighed down by losses in shares of Alphabet and Applied Materials, although industrial stocks helped limit losses on signs of progress in Sino-U.S. trade talks.

 China denied it had offered a package to slash the U.S. trade deficit by up to $200 billion, hours after it dropped an anti-dumping probe into U.S. sorghum imports in a conciliatory gesture as top negotiators meet in Washington.

 A Chinese foreign ministry spokesman said the consultations were “constructive” as the world’s two biggest economies are seeking to bridge a divide on trade issues.

-Campbell Soup fell 11.1 percent after the company cut its full-year profit forecast and said its chief executive officer decided to step down.
+Campbell Soup fell 11.5 percent after its chief executive officer decided to step down and a cut in full-year profit forecast.
 Shares of a host of other food companies also declined.

-Advancing issues outnumbered decliners by a 1.03-to-1 ratio on the NYSE.
-Advancing issues outnumbered decliners by a 1.12-to-1 ratio on the Nasdaq.
+Declining issues outnumbered advancers for a 1.00-to-1 ratio on the NYSE.
+Advancing issues outnumbered decliners by a 1.08-to-1 ratio on the Nasdaq.

-The S&P index recorded 3 new 52-week highs and 4 new lows, while the Nasdaq recorded 119 new highs and 20 new lows.
+The S&P index recorded two new 52-week highs and four new lows, while the Nasdaq recorded 99 new highs and 13 new lows.
 (Reporting by Medha Singh in Bengaluru; Editing by Anil D’Silva)